heheshang/AuroraPlan/Rust for Rustaceans.md

 variety of auxiliary knowledge like debugging techniques, design patterns, and best practices.
 Eventually you will have to sit down and do things yourself—it’s the only way to check that you actually understand what you’ve observed—but piggybacking on the experience of others will almost certainly make the early stages more pleasant.
 And if the experience is interactive, that’s even better!

-So, with that said, here are some Rust video channels that I recommend:
+- So, with that said, here are some Rust video channels that I recommend:
-Perhaps unsurprisingly, my own channel: <https://www.youtube.com/c/>
+- - Perhaps unsurprisingly, my own channel: <https://www.youtube.com/c/>
 JonGjengset/.
 I have a mix of long-form coding videos and short(er) code- based theory/concept explanation videos, as well as occasional videos that dive into interesting Rust coding stories.
-The Awesome Rust Streaming listing: <https://github.com/jamesmunns/awesome-rust-streaming/>.
+- - The Awesome Rust Streaming listing: <https://github.com/jamesmunns/awesome-rust-streaming/>.
 This resource lists a wide variety of developers who stream Rust coding or other Rust content.
-The channel of Tim McNamara, the author of Rust in Action: https://
+- - The channel of Tim McNamara, the author of Rust in Action: https://
 <www.youtube.com/c/timClicks/>.
 Tim’s channel, like mine, splits its time
-between implementation and theory, though Tim has a particular knack for creative visual projects, which makes for fun viewing.
+between implementation and theory, though Tim has a particular
+- - knack for creative visual projects, which makes for fun viewing.
 Jonathan Turner’s Systems with JT channel: <https://www.youtube.com/c/>
 SystemswithJT/.
 Jonathan’s videos document their work on Nushell, their take on a “new type of shell,” providing a great sense of what it’s like to work on a nontrivial existing codebase.
-Ryan Levick’s channel: <https://www.youtube.com/c/RyanLevicksVideos/>.
-Ryan mainly posts videos that tackle particular Rust concepts and walks
-240 Chapter 13
-through them using concrete code examples, but he also occasionally does implementation videos (like FFI for Microsoft Flight Simulator!) and deep dives into how well-known crates work under the hood.
+- - Ryan Levick’s channel: <https://www.youtube.com/c/RyanLevicksVideos/>.
+Ryan mainly posts videos that tackle particular Rust concepts and walks through them using concrete code examples, but he also occasionally does implementation videos (like FFI for Microsoft Flight Simulator!) and deep dives into how well-known crates work under the hood.
-Given that I make Rust videos, it should come as no surprise that I am a fan of this approach to teaching.
+- Given that I make Rust videos, it should come as no surprise that I am a fan of this approach to teaching.
 But this kind of receptive or interactive learning doesn’t have to come in the form of videos.
 Another great avenue for learning from experienced developers is pair programming.
 If you have a colleague or friend with expertise in a particular aspect of Rust you’d like to learn, ask if you can do a pair-programming session with them to solve a problem together!

-Learn by Doing
+##### Learn by Doing

 Since your ultimate goal is to get better at writing Rust, there’s no substitute for programming experience.
 No matter what or how many resources you learn from, you need to put that learning into practice.
 However, finding a good place to start can be tricky, so here I’ll give some suggestions.

-Before I dive into the list, I want to provide some general guidance on how to pick projects.
+- Before I dive into the list, I want to provide some general guidance on how to pick projects.
 First, choose a project that you care about, without worrying too much whether others care about it.
 While there are plenty of popular and established Rust projects out there that would love to have